NOTvaRUN/scada-editor/README.md

 And the original editor is available in javascript [here](https://github.com/jgraph/mxgraph).

 *Note : this package still uses JS to render the DOM.
-Type definitions are provided to modify the contents in typescript instead of overriding them in js*
+Type definitions are provided to modify the contents in typescript instead of overriding them in js , this is still in the alpha stage of development.*

 A good example of this editor is [draw.io](https://app.diagrams.net/)

-## static url's keep the images from grapheditor
+## static url's, images from grapheditor repo goes here.
 ---
 ```
 mxClient.basePath="/assets/library/scada";